Who We Are

 Eventually, the quantity and quality of this historically significant cultural history could no longer be ignored.
 With the help of heightened public awareness, their timeless value to the region was revealed.

 This shifted the fate of these treasures and the danger of their being lost forever.
-With no funding to take on and maintain such a large preservation project, the National Park gladly accepted the help of the newly-formed nonprofit Preserve Historic Sleeping Bear as a park partner dedicated to preserving both the historic buildings and the stories they have to tell.
+With no funding to take on and maintain such a large preservation project, the National Park gladly accepted the help of the newly-formed nonprofit Preserve Historic Sleeping Bear as a park partner dedicated to preserving both the historic buildings and the About Preservestories they have to tell.

 Together, they’re working to save over 360 remnants of 18th century agriculture, logging, maritime and tourism activities which speak of the struggles, resourcefulness, and heroism of the day.
 Preserve Historic Sleeping Bear feels it’s important to preserve this past which offers a wealth of inspiration, recreation and education for the present and the future.”
 They’re still in jeopardy.